Investigation after man acts inappropriately, follows and shouts at woman

 A man touched himself inappropriately before following and shouting at a woman, police say.

-The incident took place on Vicarage Road in North Walsham on Wednesday, August 25 when a woman was walking past a field near Bacton Gas Station and saw a man touching himself inappropriately some time between 7.15pm and 8.20pm.
+The incident took place on Vicarage Road in Paston on Wednesday, August 25 when a woman was walking past a field near Bacton Gas Station and saw a man touching himself inappropriately some time between 7.15pm and 8.20pm.

 The man then followed her, gesturing and shouting in her direction.